Was this page helpful?

 When you CREATE a keyspace, it has tablets enabled by default.
 To use vnodes-based data replication, you must explicitly disable tablets when you CREATE a keyspace.
 See Enabling Tablets in the ScyllaDB documentation for instructions.

-You need to disable tablets in favor of vnodes if you’re going to use any of the ScyllaDB features that are not supported for tablets.
+You need to disable tablets in favor of vnodes if you’re going to use couters.
+See Limitations.

 A Standard cluster allows you to reach up to 70% storage utilization.